robmurray/pythonmachinelearning/README.md

 <b>Raschka, Sebastian (2015-09-23).
 Python Machine Learning .
 Packt Publishing. </b>

 This repo contains artifacts generated while reading Python Machine Learning.
-Most of the code is based on the coding examples presented in the book along with some refactors to convert the examples from a interactive mode focus to resuable modules.
+The code is based on the coding examples presented in the book along with some refactors to convert the examples from a interactive mode focus to resuable modules.
 Also liberties have been taken to learn some of the constructs of python.

-Alot of the code relies on:
+Alot of the code relies on: NumPy,SciPy,scikit-learn, matplotlib,pandas
-                    NumPy
-                    SciPy
-                    scikit-learn
-                    matplotlib
-                    pandas

 (I have included a requirements.txt with the full list of dependencies)